-What Heroic Milieu game would be complete with a dragon or six?
-Everybody loves fighting dragons, be it in defense of a city, to rescue an Emperor's pretty daughter, or to knock the pesky wyrm off his big pile of cash.
+What Heroic Milieu game would be complete with a dragon or sixteen?
+Everybody loves fighting dragons, be it in defense of a city, to rescue an Emperor's pretty daughter, or to knock the pesky wyrm off that big pile of cash.
 Heroic Milieu games have a lot more money, a lot more magic, and a lot bigger scale.
 Players start to buy magic carpets, flying ships, or simply use spells to zap themselves around.
 Weapons and armor start sounding seriously bad-ass, and describing your character can take a couple of pages if you're into it.

 Almost everyone has played a Heroic level game at one point or another, and they can truly be huge amounts of fun.
 But if you have a well-loved character, you will, eventually, reach the end of the Hero's Journey and achieve all your goals.
-The top end of the Heroic Milieu can see the Heroes, as they peak in their power, start to get involved in truly epic final confrontations.
+The top end of the Heroic Milieu can see the Heroes, as they peak in their power, start to get involved in truly amazing final confrontations.

 But what if you still adore your character and want to keep going?

-The Epic Milieu
+The Valorous Milieu

 You know those dragons you killed?
 Their drastically nastier uncle wants to know what exactly happened to little Flamesnout's treasure trove.
 Oh, and that dragon-worshiping cult that was always sort of harmless?
 Well, it turns out the dragon's freed life force has empowered them all into unstoppable evil juggernauts, hell-bent on getting revenge on you.
 Remember that pool in that dark dungeon that didn't seem to do anything?
 Well, it turns out you were just too wimpy to notice...until now, and now the things on the other side are interested in you and your friends.

-In the Epic Milieu, the characters usually have one or several large homes, castles, wizard towers, or the like.
+In the Valorous Milieu, the characters usually have one or several large homes, castles, wizard towers, or the like.
 They have huge numbers of powerful magic items, and they can literally stride the earth like the Titans of old, granting boons and laying down their wrath with mythical powers.